bobgreenshields/stasis/stasis-cell-loot.md

 ### Warrior 2 ###

-* Evards black net: a net which when landing after being thrown casts [Black tentacles](https://www.dndbeyond.com/spells/black-tentacles) but with 2d6 damage.
+* Evards black net: a fine metal net which when landing after being thrown casts [Black tentacles](https://www.dndbeyond.com/spells/black-tentacles) but with 2d6 damage.
 Roll a d6 each time on a 1 the spell fails and the net is spent.

 ### Healer ###